How to Draw Flying Dragons, Flying Dragons

 Always starting with the head, you start outlining your skeleton with simple shapes to further define your dragons body.

 I didn't want anything too extravagant for the wings, though I did want a little functionality to them.
-I was thinking of a harrier jet when I was designing them, so I incorporated some sort of jet thruster to my dragons wings and the tail fin shape for it's horns, with spikes going down its back!
+I was thinking of a harrier jet when I was designing them, so I incorporated some sort of jet thruster to my dragons wings and the tail fin shape

 With the concept done, I can start finalizing my sketch, further defining my dragon with scale plates and shoulder harness to attach the wings!